bl-mirrotron/bl-mirrotron.github.io/README.md

 ## 200 MHz RF power amplifier
 The RF Power amplifier is <a href="https://rk-microwave.com/wp-content/uploads/2021/12/CA200BW2-7585RP.pdf" target="_blank">custom made solid state RF power amplifier</a> operating at 200 MHz.
 The amplifier has a gain of about 75 dB and can transform 10mW (10dBm) of RF signal into 320 kW of RF power.
 The amplifier can operate a pulse length of 1.25mS at a pulse repetition rate of 40 Hz.
 The RF Power amplifier connected to the RFQ is shown in Figure 4.

+The RF power amplifier requires two timing channels from the [Timing system](#timing-system).
+* <ins>Channel 2</ins>  for the RF Power Amp pulse gate
+* <ins>Channel 3</ins>  for the RF Power Amp sample and hold

+The RF power amplifier takes the low level signal generated from the [RF source](#rf-source) as shown in Figure 1.
+The amplifier has a 75dB directional coupler mounted  on its output and the forward and reflected RF signals are available on the front panel.
+These signals are fed into the [RF power monitor](https://docs.bl-mirrotron.com/mirrotron-rfpower-scope-tray/).

+The <a href="https://rk-microwave.com/" target="_blank">manufacturer</a> of the RF power amplifier provides a remote interface so the RF Power amplifier can be [controlled and monitored](https://docs.bl-mirrotron.com/mirrotron-rk-pa-tray/).

 <p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">Figure 4. </span> <span style="font-style: italic;">RF power amplifier connected to RFQ</span></p>
 <div style="width:100%;text-align:center;"><img width="100%" style="border-style:solid;border-color:#1c6e97;" src="doc/PaAndRFQ.jpg"/></div><br>